esentri/domainlifecycles/readme_json_mapping.md

 due to necessary nested access to the properties, which may have different names in different 'single-valued' ValueObjects.

-Instead of the mapping shown above, NitroX DLC provides mechanisms to serialize the Java class from above to the following leaner and simpler JSON structure:
+Instead of the mapping shown above, DLC provides mechanisms to serialize the Java class from above to the following leaner and simpler JSON structure:

  ```JSON